pmem/pmdk/doc/libpmemlog.3.md

 The size has to be compliant with the format specified in IEC 80000-13, IEEE 1541 or the Metric Interchange Format.
 Standards accept SI units with obligatory
 B - kB, MB, GB, ... (multiplier by 1000) and IEC units with optional "iB" - KiB, MiB, GiB, ..., K, M, G, ... - (multiplier by 1024).

-The path of a part can point to a device DAX and in such case the size argument can be set to an "AUTO" string, which means that the size of the device will be automatically resolved at pool creation time.
-When using device DAX there's also one additional restriction, that a pool set can consist only of a single part.
+The path of a part can point to a Device DAX and in such case the size argument can be set to an "AUTO" string, which means that the size of the device will be automatically resolved at pool creation time.
+When using Device DAX there's also one additional restriction, that a pool set can consist only of a single part.